 This is something I’ve got in both this list and the beginners’ mistakes list.

 Most theatres like putting a local touch on their plays.
-Not all non-Londoners glaze over when yet another play is set in London, but many people are more interested seeing places they recognise and people they can relate to.
+Not all non-Londoners glaze over when yet another play is set in London, but many people like seeing places they recognise and people they relate to.
 It’s one of a few advantages theatre has over film and television, who sell to nationally or globally and can’t appeal to a regional audience.
 Because of this, you’ll see local references in regional theatre for more than you do elsewhere.
-Plays that were sets elsewhere, or set somewhere non-specific, are frequently transplanted to the region.
+Other plays are frequently transplanted to the region.
 All of this is fine provided this isn’t used as a substitute for a story.
 Unfortunately, it often is.
-I’ve seen scenes in plays where plot slows to snail’s pace – or is absent completely – whilst plays rams in every shoehorned reference possible.
+I’ve seen scenes in plays where plot slows or stalls whilst it rams in every every reference on checklist mode.
 Worse, it gets so predictable.
-I have lost count of the number of times a play drops in a mention of getting caught be the tide of Holy Island, or talks about football rivalry between Newcastle and Sunderland as if this is something unique and special to the north-east.
+I have lost count of the number of times a play drops in getting caught by the tide of Holy Island, or football rivalry between Newcastle and Sunderland as if this is unique and special to Newcastle and Sunderland.

 However, the worst offenders are plays that shoehorn in someone else’s local references.
 I don’t know how other regions compares to the north-east, but over here there’s a problem with people who think that the north-east is Newcastle and the entire region is a cultural monolith.
 Newsflash: not everyone in the north-east talks with a Geordie accent and calls their friends “man”.
-And no, trotting the names off a few local streets doesn’t help us understand what makes this place tick.
-No number of interesting factoids will disguise that from the people who live there and don’t recognise your creation.
+And no, Wikipedia-level research doesn’t help us understand what makes this place tick.
+Trotting off the names of a few local shops will not will stop the people who live there and failing to recognise your depiction.

 My suspicion is that local references are so popular because it’s an easy way to get bums on seats.
 But easy writing is a short step from lazy writing.
 Don’t think this takes away the hard work of the plot.